 Ivona graduated from a Teacher's College in Poland, Europe.
 She was teaching children for several years until she moved to the USA.
 After studying English, she got her degree in Graphic Design at the Collin County Community College.
 Her passion is teaching and art which she fulfills through her work while teaching private art classes and creating artwork and paintings in her home studio.
-She creates folk art acrylic paintings in her home studio, which she sells online to clients all over the world.
+She creates art acrylic paintings in her home studio, which she sells online to clients all over the world.
 You can check out her Online Store.
-She is expert in creating Ukrainian Pysanka Easter painted eggs using a wax resist (batik) method.
+She is an expert in creating Ukrainian Pysanka Easter painted eggs using a wax resist (batik) method.
 To see some examples of her work, please see Iwona Gallery.

-Ivona's artwork has been featured on front covers of several published books.
-Additionally, thanks to Ivona's art mentorship, her students have excelled their talents and even achieved awards at local and state levels.
+Ivona's artwork has been featured on the front covers of several published books.
+Additionally, thanks to Ivona's art mentorship, her students have excelled in their talents and even achieved awards at local and state levels.

-"This is great place for all types of art as it has several options for my daughter and has various options for adults as well.
+"This is a great place for all types of art as it has several options for my daughter and has various options for adults as well.
 My daughter has been going there to take Iwona's painting class regularly for over 3 years now and my daughter loves going there.
-Her art work now has won her several awards at school( ISD) and other art events." - Jayant Panicker
+Her artwork now has won her several awards at school( ISD) and other art events." - Jayant Panicker